Serious Political Commentary for Serious Conservatives

 -by Scott Rohter, February 2012

-Let me offer a plausible explanation for what is obviously a behavior that is inconsistent with conservative goals and principles.
-It is the idea that we can continue to use the liberal media to promote Republican candidates without suffering adverse consequences.
-One of the definitions of insanity is the idea that we can continue to do the same thing over and over again and expect to get different results.
+Let me offer a plausible explanation for what is obviously a behavior that is as inconsistent with reality as it is with conservative principals and goals.
+It is the idea that we can continue to use the liberal media to promote Republican candidates without suffering any adverse consequences.
+One of the definitions of insanity is the notion that we can continue to do the same thing over and over again and expect to get different results.
 The reason that so many Republicans keep using the liberal media is because the Republican Party is controlled by progressives.
-Ronald Reagan encountered fierce opposition when he ran for President in 1968 and 1976, but he wasn’t the first or the last conservative to experience the backlash of the progressives in the Party.
-They are determined to maintain a firm grip on the Party leadership.
+Ronald Reagan encountered such fierce opposition when he ran for the nomination in 1976 that he didn't win, but he wasn’t the first or the last conservative to experience a backlash from the progressive wing of the Republican Party which is determined to maintain an iron grip on the Party leadership.

-Richard Nixon was not actually a conservative, but he was at least marginally better than his liberal opponent in the Republican primary in 1968.
-That was Nelson Rockefeller.
-Yet even Richard Nixon experienced resistance from the progressives in the Party who supported Rockefeller.
-They refused to relinquish control of the Party to an outsider from the west coast, but Nixon being the practical man he was made the necessary concessions to the east-coast plutocracy in order to win the nomination in 1968.
-The only thing that remotely resembled conservativism about Richard Nixon was his strong anti–Communist stance, but he even abandoned that in the end in order to open the trade door to Communist China.
+Richard Nixon was not really a conservative, but he was at least marginally better than his liberal opponent in the Republican primary.
+His Republican opponent in 1968 was Nelson Rockefeller.
+Nixon experienced resistance from the progressive east coast establishment of the Republican Party who supported Rockefeller.
+These progressives refused to relinquish control of the Republican Party to someone they considered to be an outsider from California, but Nixon being the practical man that he was made the necessary concessions to the east-coast plutocracy in order to win the Republican nomination in 1968.
+The only thing that even remotely resembled conservativism about Richard Nixon was his strong anti-Communist positions, but he even abandoned that in the end in order to open the door to trade with Communist China.

-It’s hard to know whether it was just their fierce anti-Communist world views that were the only problem for Taft and Mac Arthur, or whether it was really their overall reluctance to take orders from the “real powerss behind the throne” which angered the Republican Establishment so much.
-In any event, “The Establishment” got behind Dwight D. Eisenhower who picked Richard Nixon as his running mate, and that was pretty much the end of Taft and MacArthur.
-The strongest conservatives in the race were Taft and MacArthur not Eisenhower and Nixon.
-They enjoyed broad popular support from the conservative base of the Republican Party and it was thought that they were a shoe-in to win the General Election in November, but that didn’t take into account the fierce determination of the progressive in the Republican Party and the resources that these checked pants Republicans could muster to accomplish their goal.
-“The strategy of the progressive establishment has always been to get the two most liberal candidates nominated in the Primaries, and then to elect the most progressive candidate in the General Election.”
+It’s actually hard to know whether it was their fierce anti-Communist views or whether it was really their overall reluctance to take orders from the progressive east coast establishment which are the real powers behind the Republican Party that angered the plutocracy so much.
+In any event “The Establishment” got behind Dwight D. Eisenhower who then picked Richard Nixon as his running mate.
+That is how Richard Nixon eventually became President.
+That was also pretty much the end of Taft and MacArthur.
+Neither one were ever heard from basically again.
+The real conservatives in 1952 were obviously Taft and MacArthur who enjoyed broad popular support from the American people and the conservative base of the Republican Party.
+It was thought that they were a shoe-in to win the General Election, but that didn’t take into account the fierce opposition from within the Republican Party Establishment and their determination to commit all the necessary resources that they could muster in order to defeat them.
+“The strategy of the progressives has always been to get the two most liberal candidates nominated in the Primaries and then to elect the most progressive candidate in the General Election.”

-All electioneering only serves to enrich and empower the liberals who own the American media and the press.
-Our elections have become a cash cow for the networks.
-ABC, NBC, CBS, and FOX all raise huge sums of money by broadcastin political advertisements.
+Electioneering only serves to enrich and empower the liberals who own the mainstream media.
+Our elections have become nothing more than a big cash cow for the networks.... a boondoggle, a political golden calf to be milked for all its worth.
+ABC, NBC, CBS, and FOX News all raise huge sums of money by broadcasting political advertisements.
 So what can we do about it?

-A few years ago when Ross Perot ran for the Presidency he referred to a great sucking sound which was the noise of our American jobs leaving the country,, but he was only partly correct.
-It is also the sound created every four years by all of the money being siphoned out of our pockets and transferred to the candidates running for office and then straight into the New York bank accounts of the Big liberal Democrats who own the television networks and the mainstream media!
-Is there anything we can do to stop this this money sucking political system that controls our elections and empowers liberals?
+When Ross Perot ran for the Presidency he referred to "a great sucking sound" which was the noise of millions of American jobs leaving our country and going south to Mexico, but he was only partly correct.
+It is also the sound created every four years by all of the money being drained out of our pockets and being deposited into the bank accounts of the campaign finance committees for all the candidates running for office and then being re-deposited into all the bank accounts of the New York liberals who own most of the television networks and the radio conglomerates like ABC, NBC, CBS, CNN, MSNBC, Cumulus, Clear Channel and Bicoastal Media.
+There is nothing more counter productive than this.
+Is there anything we can do to put an end to this corrupt system that controls our elections and empowers our opponents?
 I believe there is.

-I think there is a way around the mainstream media and the chokehold they exercise on the news and on our flawed political process in America.
-I think that conservatives can> be heard and we can get our message out there without resorting to the mainstream media, and we can educate and inform voters without raising a dime or depending on the talking heads in the media to get our message out.
-Even more importantly we do not have to drop any more money into venues that are openly hostile to our conservative values.
+I believe there is a way around the mainstream media and the choke hold that it has on our news and politics in America.
+Conservatives can be heard and we can get our message out without relying on the mainstream media, and we can educate and inform voters without depending on their talking heads.
+We do not have to drop any more dollars into money pits that are openly hostile to our values.

-Our great country has been taken over by people in Washington with little minds.
+The realm of politics has been taken over by very greedy people with very small minds.
 As the great 18th century Irish statesman, Edmund Burke remarked, ”A great nation and little minds go ill together."

 © Scott Rohter, Less Gov is the Best Gov .com.
 All rights reserved.